microsoft/Ironclad/ironfleet/CODE.md

   + `IronRSLCounterClient`
     Unverified C# client for the counter service replicated by IronRSL.
   + `IronSHTServer`
-    Solution and project files for building the IronSHT (sharded hash table) server.
+    C# solution and project files for building the IronSHT (sharded hash table) server.
   + `IronSHTClient`
     Unverified C# client for IronSHT.
   + `Dafny`